 In the Lifetime of the Buddha

 Moggallana, one of the Buddha’s top disciples, once lived in a leaf hut in a small mountain valley near a town.
-Some goatherders brought their goats there to graze, and in the evening when they returned home, a female goat got left behind.
+Goatherders brought their goats there to graze, and in the evening when they returned home, a female goat got left behind.
 A hungry panther came by and blocked her path.
 The goat knew she could not outrun it, so she lowered her horns and charged right at it.
 She managed to avoid the panther’s attack and rejoined her herd.

 The next day, when Moggallana met the Buddha, he shared what he had seen, and the Buddha told him this story so he knew that the she-goat and panther had met once before in earlier births with a different outcome.